roundcubevnz/roundcube-skin-chameleon-blue/readme.md

 ## installation

-Merge "skins" folder with your Roundcube instance/skins directory.
+Merge "skins" folder with your Roundcube instance/skins directory, and later change name to "chameleonb".

-**Chameleon depends on Larry, so this skin must be installed too.**
+**Chameleon depends on Larry skin installed, and name must be "chameleonb"**

 ## Hacking